-- AMMI Canada 2023 update on influenza: Management and emerging issues - Guidance on the use of chemoprophylaxis with neuraminidase inhibitors for post-exposure was published in 2013 AMMI Canada Foundation document, updated in 2019.
-Recommendations remain current, but questions remain. - The updated guidance will provide an overview of: - Characteristics of the 2022-2023 influenza season - Prevention of influenza - o Influenza antiviral use to reduce the impact on the health care system - The potential role of multiplex respiratory testing - Emerging issues related to highly pathogenic avian influenza (HPAI) virus - Access the updated antiviral algorithm, which now includes HPAIs.
+- AMMI Canada 2023 Update on Influenza: Management and Emerging issues - The document is expected at the end of September 2023 - Advance access to the copy is available in the Advance Access Section of JAMMI - Guidance on the use of chemoprophylaxis with neuraminidase inhibitors for post-exposure was published in 2013 AMMI Canada Foundation document, updated in 2019.
+Recommendations remain current, but questions remain. - The updated guidance will provide an overview of: - Characteristics of the 2022-2023 influenza season - Prevention of influenza - Influenza antiviral use to reduce the impact on the health care system - The potential role of multiplex respiratory testing - Emerging issues related to highly pathogenic avian influenza (HPAI) virus - Find the updated antiviral algorithm, which now includes HPAIs, in the additional resources section, slide 60.